Clinic client settles with Bay Area air district to increase transparency and community participationCommunities for a Better Environment, 9/5/23

-This webinar, hosted by Clinic client, the Environmental Justice Coalition for Water (EJCW), builds upon an Environmental Law Clinic report for EJCW.
+This webinar, hosted by clinic client, the Environmental Justice Coalition for Water (EJCW), builds upon an Environmental Law Clinic report for EJCW.
 It was produced and moderated by Clinic alumna Sandra Lupien.
-The Commission’s groundbreaking decision, and the role of ELC, its clients and its co-counsel in achieving it, are described here.
+Read about the Commission’s groundbreaking decision, and the role of ELC, its clients and its co-counsel in achieving it.

 - Clinic highlights urgency of sanitation and drinking water needs for persons experiencing homelessness (8/23/2018)